Forget Disney. Take Your Kids on a River Trip

 Filled with wildlife sightings, the thrill of splashing through whitewater, stories around the campfire, sleeping under the stars and a stretch of uninterrupted days together, river trips offer families the best kind of quality time.
 Plus, they provide ample proof that nature is the best playground there is, a place filled with features far more wondrous than even the most skilled theme park designer can conjure.
 It’s enough to make everyone — adults included — feel the magic of child-like awe.

 So next time you are planning a family vacation, forget Disney and choose a river trip.
-Here’s why you and your kids will love it…
+Here are five reasons you and your kids will love it…

 Why River Trips are the Best Family Vacation